davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/field.md

 :::tip

-You can use `@onSet` to mutate the initial data object if you need more reactivity for a specific case.
+You can use `@onSet` to also mutate the initial data object if you need more reactivity for a specific case.

 :::